nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 2a.
 There are no dates detected.

-Scheduler--; creates a Personal event with no date or time.
+Scheduler-\-; creates a Personal event with no date or time.

  3a.
 User selects an invalid index from the list of dates.
 - 3a1.
-Scheduler--; requests for the user to pick a valid number.
+Scheduler-\-; requests for the user to pick a valid number.
 - 3a2.
 User enters new index.

 Steps 3a1-3a2 are repeated until the index entered is valid.
 Use case resumes from step 4.

  5a.
 User selects an invalid index from the list of time slots.
 - 5a1.
-Scheduler--; requests for the user to pick a valid number.
+Scheduler-\-; requests for the user to pick a valid number.
 - 5a2.
 User enters new index.

 Steps 5a1-5a2 are repeated until the index entered is valid.